Rb49/RaBit/README.md

 - [x] Canonical peer priority for seeding (BEP 40)
 - [x] UPnP port forwarding with randomization
 - [x] User interface
-- [x] Compatible with Windows / Linux
+- [x] Compatible with Windows / Linux / macOS

 ### Limitations
 You won't be able to: